 KPI Background Target value 2032 Justification of target value 0.1 Number of projects funded by the Partnership.
 International R&I projects are the main instrument among the activities implemented under the Partnership umbrella.
 Projects will be selected for funding through two-step EU co-funded calls that include an independent expert assessment.
 140 Estimation of approximately 20 projects to be selected for funding per annual open call, with seven calls to be launched in total (see KPI0.5).
-0.2 Number of projects funded by the Partnership.
-Dissemination of R&I results is crucial and enables the discussion of new research questions, projects, and consortia, as well as upscaling and implementation of other strategic decisions based on the a a constraint p results.
-03 Number of projects funded by the Partnership.
-The EU member states combined contain 242 regions with varying degrees of self-governance16.
-Since mining operations are bound to the location of economically viable ore deposits, these operations will, in many 10 This is an ambitious estimate, based on the experiences of the ERA-MIN network, on the number of regional funding bodies that may join calls for projects.
-Partnersnip. cases, have an impact on regions and their local communities loi projects. and their local communities 0.4 Number of projects funded by the Partnership.
-30 This is an estimation based on the experience of the ERA-MIN network, as well as preliminary discussions with RFO from countries and regions that will potentially join the Partnership and/or the calls for proposals. r ar tricistilp.
-Recruitment of new partners will be pursued throughout the Partnership lifetime. rannensnip incurre.
-0.5 Number of projects funded by the Partnership.
-Annual and open EU co-funded calls for R&I proposals with consortia spanning over the countries with RFOs that have join the calls, are the basis of a strong innovation system and network under the umbrella of the Partnership 28 The estimation is to hold one EU co-funded call per year for a Partnership with a proposed lifetime of seven years.
-A major portion of the Partnership budget will be dedicated to the implementation of these joint calls
+0.2 Annual conferences organized.
+Dissemination of R&I results is crucial and enables the discussion of new research questions, projects, and consortia, as well as upscaling and implementation of other strategic decisions based on the results.
+6 Annual R&I conferences with focus on project results, networking and matchmaking will be held from year 2 until and including year 7 of the Partnership.
+Number of regional administrative stakeholders collaborating with the Partnership.
+The EU member states combined contain 242 regions with varying degrees of self-governance 16 .
+Since mining operations are bound to the location of economically viable ore deposits, these operations will, in many cases, have an impact on regions and their local communities 10 This is an ambitious estimate, based on the experiences of the ERA-MIN network, on the number of regional funding bodies that may join calls for projects.